johnreynolds3d/Perceptron/README.md

-## A Modular Implementation of a Perceptron in C
+## An Implementation of a Perceptron in C

 https://en.wikipedia.org/wiki/Perceptron